dean5459/Img_slicing_with_numpy/README.md

 # Image Slicing and Processing

-This Python code scrapes an image from the web, slices it into vertical and horizontal segments, and performs some simple descriptive statistics and filtering operations on the image
+This Python code scrapes an image from the web, slices it into vertical and horizontal segments, and performs some simple descriptive statistics and filtering operations on the image.

 ## Requirements